Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Description of the utilized data

-The ten-year IceCube track data, as well as cascade data, have not been publicly released yet.
-However, the track data covering seven years (2008-2015) used in the analysis of \citet{icecubecollaborationAllskySearchTimeintegrated2017}, has been published \citep{icecubecollaborationAllskyPointsourceIceCube} in the form of pre-trial local $p$-values on a grid of pixels covering the entire sky.
-We denote the provided negative logarithms of local $p$-values as $L = -\log p$, so that they are not confused with statistical $p$-values computed in the following sections for the present analysis.
-In our analysis we treat $L$ as a measure of detected direction-dependent neutrino emission: larger $L$ corresponds to a higher probability that a point source of astrophysical neutrinos is located in the given direction in the sky.
+There are two kinds of high-energy neutrino detections at IceCube: cascades and tracks.
+Cascades arise from showers developing within the volume of the detector itself, and tracks are registered when secondary muons pass through the detector.
+The full ten-year IceCube track data, as well as cascade data, have not been publicly released yet.
+However, the track data covering seven years (2008-2015) used in the analysis of \citet{icecubecollaborationAllskySearchTimeintegrated2017} has been published \citep{icecubecollaborationAllskyPointsourceIceCube} in the form of pre-trial local $p$-values on a grid of pixels covering the entire sky.
+We denote the provided negative logarithms of local $p$-values as $L = -\log p$, so that they are not confused with statistical $p$-values of our present analysis computed in the following sections of this work.
+Our analysis treats $L$ as a measure of the detected direction-dependent neutrino emission: a larger $L$ corresponds to a higher probability that a point source of astrophysical neutrinos is located in a given direction in the sky.